autocrypt/autocrypt/doc/level0.rst

 while supporting users who want to explicitly turn on encryption.

 For ease of implementation and deployment, Level 0 does not support multi-device configurations.
-We intend to `support the multi-device use case (and other features) as part of Level 1<nextsteps>`_.
+We intend to :doc:`support the multi-device use case (and other features) as part of Level 1<next-steps>`.
 We want to keep Level 0 minimal enough that it's easy for developers to adopt it and we can start to drive efforts from real-life experiences as soon as possible.